wangzhenj321/Python-Manual/blog/the_python_library_reference/built_in_types/list.md

 ## Lists

-1. square bracket
+1. square brackets
-2. contain items of different types
+2. might contain items of different types
 3. index and slice: can be assigned
 4. slice: return a new list
 5. concatenation